 - Can help reduce pain

 Laser is one of the many tools available for treating musculoskeletal conditions.
-Any patient with musculoskeletal injury or pain must have a complete medical history and physical exam will be performed by an experienced physician before treatment options are explored.
+Any patient with musculoskeletal injury or pain must have a complete medical history and physical exam performed by an experienced physician before treatment options are explored.